The Best of Both Worlds (Van Halen album)

 The Best of Both Worlds is the second greatest hits album by American rock band Van Halen, released on July 20, 2004, on Warner Bros.
-The compilation features material recorded with lead vocalists David Lee Roth and Sammy Hagar, but omitting Gary Cherone's three-year tenure with the band.
-Prior to The Best of Both Worlds release, Hagar reunited with Van Halen, and the band subsequently recorded three new tracks to include on the release.
+The compilation features material recorded with lead vocalists David Lee Roth and Sammy Hagar, but omits Gary Cherone's three-year tenure with the band.
+Prior to The Best of Both Worldss release, Hagar reunited with Van Halen, and the band recorded three new tracks to include on the release.

 Debuting at #3 in the US, the album coincided with a reunion tour, and certified Platinum.
 It is the last Van Halen album to feature contributions from Michael Anthony and Hagar.

 Background

 The compilation features 16 tracks taken from the six David Lee Roth era albums (1978–1984), and 14 from the four Sammy Hagar era albums (1986–1995), plus three live songs with Hagar from Live: Right Here, Right Now (1993), and three new songs with Hagar made for the compilation.
 The album was released in promotion of the new reunion tour featuring Hagar returning as lead singer.
 The three new songs were also performed live at various times.

 Michael Anthony did not play bass guitar for the three new songs, although he did provide backing vocals for them.
-Anthony was not an official band member at that point and the songs were already recorded before he rejoined.
+Anthony was not an official band member at that point and the songs were recorded before he rejoined.
 The bass guitar on the new songs was played by Eddie Van Halen.

-According to Anthony, the original plans involved one disc dedicated to Roth and another to Hagar which would feature the three new songs, but problems while negotiating with Roth led to the track listing on the released album.
+According to Anthony, the original plans involved one disc of songs recorded with Roth and another of songs recorded with Hagar, with the three new songs appearing on the Roth disc.